Guidelines for Reviewers

 Submitting a Review

 Reviewers are asked to include in their report a brief summary of the reviewed manuscript, to ensure that they understood it and the review is not based on a misunderstanding of the paper.
-Reviewers are requested to provide, in free form, their considerations on the submitted manuscript with respect to the following points, as relevant:
+Reviewers are requested to provide, in free form, their considerations on the submitted manuscript with respect to the following points, as relevant for the manuscript type:

 - Is the topic of the manuscript within the scope of Genetic Resources?